 Our school is fully accessible.
 We have separate dedicated disabled showering and toileting facilities and changing facilities for children who require adult support.
 Where additional specialist equipment is needed and recommended, we liaise with the Local Authority who provide this.

-All parents are fully involved in the writing of IEPs and are invited to attend all meetings relating to meeting a child’s needs.
+All parents are fully involved in the writing of profiles and IEPs and are invited to attend all meetings relating to meeting a child’s needs.
 Your views are incorporated in all statement/EHCP reviews.
-The views of all young people are sought prior to or as part of the review process.
+The views of all young people are sought prior to or as part of the annual review process.
 Students are welcome and invited to take part in meetings where appropriate.

 Parents are welcome to come in to school at any time by arrangement to discuss their child’s needs and we will be honest and open with you.